Laser Treatments for Capillaries, Scars and Redness in NYC

 What is the procedure of VBeam Laser treatment?

-Dr. Paul Jarrod Frank will mark the area to be treated and then apply a brief, but intense ray of light to destroy the blood vessels.
+Dr. Paul Jarrod Frank will mark the area to be treated and then apply a brief, but intense ray of light to treat the blood vessels.
 Red veins will respond to the VBeam laser treatment much better than blue arteries.
 Anesthesia or other pain relieving medications are not required for the treatment.
 The dynamic cooling device of the VBeam cools the skin by spraying cryogen before applying the laser.
 The epidermis of the skin is protected by this cooling effect which reduces complications such as bruising and blistering.
-The results of the treatment are visible immediately after the procedure.
+The results of the treatment may be visible right after the procedure*.

 Is VBeam laser treatment safe?

-VBeam laser treatment is a safe procedure as there are no complications after the procedure.
+VBeam laser treatment is a safe procedure, but there may be side effects involved.
 Side effects such as swelling, redness, and purpura on the treated area can be seen only when there is an aggressive treatment.

 What are the precautions to be taken prior to and after the VBeam laser treatment?